 Celestial Bodies tells the story of three sisters from the al-Awafi village in Oman who see the country “evolve from a traditional, slave-owning society slowly redefining itself after the colonial era, to the crossroads of its complex present,” according to its publisher Sandstone Press.
 It was translated from Arabic by Marilyn Booth.

-The Years by Annie Ernaux
+by Annie Ernaux

 The English translation of this unusual autobiography, translated from its original French by Alison Strayer, ”traces the collapse of Catholic prudishness as it’s attacked by secularism, the pill, the legalization of abortion and the women’s movement,” and also chronicles “how we’ve been gradually led, guilt-free, into greater and greater levels of consumerism,” according to The New York Times (paywall).

-The Pine Islands by Marion Poschmann
+by Marion Poschmann

 The German original traces the story of two men, linked by an unusual bond, who, together, trace the footsteps of the great Japanese poet Matsuo Basho’s journey to see the moon rise over the pine islands of Matsushima.
 It was translated into English by Jen Calleja.